damerell/crawl/crawl-ref/docs/crawl_manual.rst

 varies among the different sub-species.

 High Elves
-  This is a tall and powerful Elven species who advance in levels slowly, requiring half again as much experience as Humans.
+  This is a tall and powerful Elven species who advance in levels quite slowly.
 They have good intelligence and dexterity, but suffer in strength.
 Compared with Humans, they have fewer HP but more magic.
 Among all races, they are best with blades and bows.
 They are not very good with necromancy or with earth or poison magic, but are